Start dates: September and April each year.

 - Official transcripts from all degree-granting institutions attended

 - Application fee

 Funding your MBA

 Students who are made an offer to study with us will be required to submit a £1,000 tuition fee deposit to reserve their place in the programme.
 The fees quoted here do not include costs related to books, immersion expenses or other materials.
-Additional costs should not exceed £500.
+Additional costs for books and materials should not exceed £500.
 Additional costs for immersion expenses will vary depending on the student's personal travel and subsistence preferences.

-While many MBA programmes require a single, large payment up front, the UCL MBA offers pay-as-you-go tuition, as well as a number of other flexible payment options that allow you to fund your degree in a way that works best for you.
+While many MBA programmes require a single, large payment upfront, the UCL Global Management MBA offers pay-as-you-go tuition, as well as a number of other flexible payment options that allow you to fund your degree in a way that works best for you.

-The UCL MBA is designed to prepare you for leadership success, and we are committed to helping you achieve that.
-We offer executive coaching, career support and access to our global network of more than 300,000 graduates.
+We offer executive coaching, tailored career support and access to our global network of more than 300,000 graduates.